Baizey/node-pg-linq/README.md

  An npm package to create Postgres queries in a linq-ish way

 # Compatible
-node 12.\*, 13.\*, earlier versions may be supported, but not tested
+node 12.\*, 13.\*, other versions may be supported, but aren't tested

-Postgres 9.6 and onwards
+PostgreSQL 9.6, 10, 11, 12, other versions may be supported, but aren't tested

+Feature implementations aim towards being complete for lowest PostgreSQL version, newer features will not be supported

 # Usage